 Service providers, or anyone who has to deploy multiple Flowmon appliances, will welcome the option to perform configuration via code.
 This is a handy way to automate the deployment of a large number of appliances without any manual labor.

 Intuitive asset monitoring

-As a teaser for 2022, where Flowmon 12 brought a new backend, the Kemp Flowmon 13 will introduce a total change of workflow by performing network monitoring in terms of assets – subnets, networks, applications – painting a much more intuitive picture of the monitored environment.
+As a teaser for the long-term, Kemp Flowmon 14 will introduce a total change of workflow by implementing network monitoring in terms of assets – subnets, networks, applications – painting a much more intuitive picture of the monitored environment.